-It will determine the fate in the event of the demise of a Partner and ensure the funding mechanism is in place to see that the deceased's estate receives full value, without undue delay.
-It therefore follows that the remaining partner/s can assume full control and management of the business with a minimum of strain or concern from outside parties such as creditors and customers.
+It will determine the businesses' fate, in the event of the demise of a Partner, and ensure the funding mechanism is in place to see that the deceased's estate receives full value, without undue delay.
+It therefore follows that the remaining partner/s can assume full control and management of the business with a minimum of strain or concern from outside parties, such as creditors and customers.

 In essence there are five distinct steps that need to be addressed: